adhere-tech/adhere-tech.github.io/README.md

 provided by W3Techs, 72.7% (16 out of 22) of these networks
 are unranked and have market share much less than 0.1%.

-### Finding 3.
+#### Finding 3.
 Fix with Attribute Modification - A Case Study

+The fix example happens on the mobile website "getsongbpm.com", a website telling the bpm (beats per minute) of songs.
+The following figure shows how a violating ad was fixed.
 The screenshot on the left shows the web page before the fix and the screenshot on the right shows the page after the fix.
 The red square on the left highlights a Pop-up Ad that blocks interactions with other elements.